Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 JSCalendar Property Registrations

-All IANA registrations for JSTask are described in JMAP for Calendars [@!I-D.ietf-jmap-calendars].
+Some IANA registrations for JSTask are described in JMAP for Calendars [@!I-D.ietf-jmap-calendars].
+TODO explicitly list them.